-2. What is meant by "protection" in the context of the Vision?
+3. What is meant by protection of high quality waters in the context of the Clean Water Act and the Vision?

 The CWA's primary objective reads, "...to restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
-"Protection," in the context of the CWA, is action taken to maintain the integrity of the Nation's waters, to retain their environmental and societal benefits.
-For a specific water body, protection under the Vision is the sustained minimization or avoidance of water quality degradation due to stressors and/or watershed alterations that would present threats to its current condition.
-Under the Vision, protection is oriented toward currently healthy waters, whether of high quality, simply unimpaired, or with limited impairments (to uses other than those for which protection is being sought).
+Protection, in the context of CWA, is action taken to maintain the integrity of the Nation's waters.
+Protection is oriented toward high quality, minimally impaired or unimpaired waters, to maintain the environmental and societal benefits gained from them.
+Protecting high quality waters complements the CWA's historically greater emphasis on restoration of waters that are impaired (i.e., not attaining Water Quality Standards).
+For a specific water body, protection under the Vision is the sustained minimization or avoidance of water quality degradation due to stressors and/or watershed alterations that would present threats to its condition.